threefoldtech/mycelium-cdn-registry/docs/metadata-technical-spec.md

    - Hash the chunk using Blake3
    - Encrypt the chunk using AES-128-GCM with the hash as the key
    - Generate Reed-Solomon shards
-   - Upload each shard to a different 0-DB instance
+   - Upload each shard to a different Hero Redis instance
 3. **Create metadata** and upload to the registry

 ### Downloading Content